-4. Use a strong spray of water to dislodge aphids from plants.
+6. Use a strong spray of water to knock aphids off your plants.

 Of all the natural remedies for getting rid of aphids quickly and effectively (not to mention inexpensively), a simple, strong blast of water is one of the best and easiest ways to control these pests.

 After all, everyone’s got a garden hose; just aim it directly at the affected leaves and stems to spray the aphids off.
 With their weak legs, most of the aphids will be unable to crawl back up the plants to feed.

 The water will also rinse some of the “honeydew” off and prevent an ant infestation at the same time.
 (Read more about aphid honeydew below in #9.)

 Repeat every few days as needed until the population is visibly reduced.
 In cases of very young, fragile plants, or extreme infestation where it isn’t feasible to continually drench your plants, consider the next steps in organic aphid control.

 7. Use insecticidal soap to naturally kill aphids.

 Because of their soft bodies, aphids are easier to kill than many other pests.
 They’re especially susceptible to natural chemical controls like soaps and oils that disrupt the structure of their membranes and suffocate them.

 Insecticidal soap is very effective against aphids and overwintering aphid eggs when sprayed directly on them.
 It’s also a good way to get rid of aphids on indoor plants (since you can’t bring in beneficial insects or blast them with water).